 Team Pet: Katten Jansson and Husmusen often tag along on Bamse's journeys.
 Strangely enough, Lille Skutt's dog Lurvas hardly ever does.

-He doesn't need to use much force to make people dazed or scared enough to stop being physically threatening.
+Technical Pacifist: Bamse avoids hitting people as much as he can, but it takes a lot to tick him off to that extent.
+He's okay with throwing them up in a pine tree, though.
+It helps that he doesn't need to use much force to make people dazed or scared enough to stop being physically threatening.
 "I just poked you with one finger.
 Now play nice, or I will poke you with two fingers."

 The Chessmaster: Reinard often plays several people in his schemes like fiddles, and usually escapes before he can be held accountable, sometimes even with the money from the crime.
 One time, he manages to avoid jail because Bamse stops him prior to a burglary- and thus he can't be arrested since there is no crime committed on his part yet..